zerenxyz/hanzeguru/docs/blackboard/bb-general.md

 -->

 # Overview
-Blackboard is your best and worse friend
+Blackboard is the home for all the course content as well as your hand-in point for assignments with each course.

-Info coming soon
+...